JoshWuuu/Object-detection-SEM-defect-image-AMAT/README.md

 ## Data
 AMAT SEM image, **private**
 ## Network
 YoLov3.
 The network output three scale predictions (IMAGE_SIZE // 32, IMAGE_SIZE // 16, IMAGE_SIZE // 8).
 Each prediction is a grid prediction.
 The cell in the grid has 3 * (num_classes + 5) outputs, 3 is the number of anchor boxes, 5 is (objectness, x, y, w, h).
-The anchor box is predined using the images in ImageNet.
+The anchor box is predefined using the images in ImageNet.
 <figure>

   <img